SportsTracker is an application for people who want to track their

 README.txt file for detailed installation instructions.

-Please use the forum and the bug system on the
+Please use the issue tracker on the

-SourceForge project page when you have comments, suggestions or problems with bugs.
+GitHub project page when you have comments, suggestions or problems with bugs.

 If you want to contribute improvements or translations, feel free to